 The following essay about family values, including love, was written by SZ, a middle schooler, enrolled in City Congregation’s Bar/Bat Mitzvah program.
-Students spend a year and a half researching their heritage, values and beliefs, and write on a Jewish subject of their choice, their major project; an example of this last component can be seen below.
+Students spend a year and a half researching their heritage, values and beliefs, and write on a Jewish subject of their choice, their major project.
 The process improves both the student’s writing and critical thinking skills, as well as his/her self confidence and overall maturity.

 Plotting out my family tree was a very interesting experience, because it showed me what my family was like throughout many generations and countries and put my own experiences into better perspective.
 I found several values that are important to us, some of which I only discovered while working on this tree!
 Among those I found most important were: family, education, adaptability, humor, science, strong Jewish identities, and hard work.

 Spending time together as a family (mish’pacha) is an important value for all of us.
 My mom chose to only work part time, so that she could spend more time with her children (snuggling with us, and harrassing us!).
 Our Babushkah, (my father’s mom) treks to our house from Roosevelt Island nearly every day.
 She’s there by 7:30 a.m., to help take care of us and get us to school, then typically picks us up from school, brings us home, feeds us, reads with us, and helps with our Russian homework.
 Of note: though she’s now over eighty, we don’t see her retiring from this job any time soon!